Home

 My design hides the maintaining spring, unlike Dr. Woodward's where all of his works, including the maintaining works, are visible.
 John Wilding used a manually activated maintaining work while I prefer automatic.
 My notion is that this maintaining work fits well with the simplicity of Dr. Woodward's clock... this from an engineer who got a D in Art Appreciation :-)

-In retrospect, a maintaining work is a needless complication to the elegant simplicity of this clock.
+In retrospect, a maintaining work is a complication to the elegant simplicity of this clock.
 Impulse occurs only once per minute so it is possible, via observation of the count wheel, to see when the impulse will occur and avoid winding during that time.
 It is easy to hold the pin wheel against the escape with a finger while winding.
 Winding takes about 35 seconds with my clock for a run of 5.5+ days.

-I tried several diameters of monofilament fish line as well as a braided fish line but the light line slipped through the drive pulley unless the ratio of jockey weight to drive weight was increased dramatically.
-Heavy monofilament (60 pound test) didn't slip but held so well that it wasn't possible for the jockey weight to do its job.
+I tried several diameters of mono-filament fish line as well as a braided fish line but the light line slipped through the drive pulley unless the ratio of jockey weight to drive weight was increased dramatically.
+Heavy mono-filament (60 pound test) didn't slip but held so well that it wasn't possible for the jockey weight to do its job.
 The pink nylon string is 62 thou diameter and far stronger than necessary.
-Braided or monofilament rather than twisted line is required because twisted line causes the three lines to the weights to twist together.
+Braided or mono-filament rather than twisted line is required because twisted line causes the three lines to the weights to twist together.

 I found #18 braided builders line by Starrett at Sears.
 It was available in bright yellow or garish pink; these colors are deliberately bright for visibility at job sites but the yellow goes reasonably well with brass, see picture at right.
 This line is flat rather than round but grips well in the drive pulley.
 The picture shows my classy test weight (would go well with the pink string :-), a peanut butter jar containing 4.6 pounds of steel.
 Both the drive and jockey weights have a moving sheave with 3 lines; fall is about 6.5 inches per day.
 A drive weight has since been turned from the same steel round which supplied the pendulum.

 The pulley holders on the weights are 1/2" steel round; the pulleys are smaller than the more traditional ones used by John Wilding, closer to those used by Dr. Woodward.
-I didn't think through implementation of my design very well: the slot to hold the pulley is 0.200 wide and 1.44 long.
+I didn't think through machining of my design very well: the slot to hold the pulley is 0.200 wide and 1.44 long.
 The only slitting saw I have with appropriate diameter is 3/64" thick so it took 4 passes at 10 minutes per to make each slot.

 The blue tape above the pendulum holds a reflector for use with the Clock Watcher's optical sensor.